Skip to main content

 Operator and Portfolio Risk

 Tao Fortune is operated by A1 Development LLC, a Wyoming-registered LLC.
 There's no parent company in our records, A1 appears to be the top of the chain.
-A1 runs multiple sweeps brands, Sweepsy reported in November 2025 that A1's portfolio (including Tao Fortune) exited Tennessee under regulatory pressure.
+A1 runs multiple sweeps brands, A1's portfolio (including Tao Fortune) exited Tennessee in 2025 following Tennessee Sports Wagering Council enforcement.
 That tracks with the current prohibited-states list, which includes Tennessee.

 The operator did not contest the exit publicly, which is the conservative move for a multi-brand operator that doesn't want a contested precedent dragging down sister brands.